jlvandusen/JoesDriveV2/README.md

 ## Hardware setup
 This drive is everything including the kitchen sink, remote starter, easy to configure ESP32 to Move or Xbox controllers (no other hardware needed), Single PCB board with all needed connections

 ### ESP32 Huzzah
 The ESP32 Huzzah Feather is the main brains of the drive, and it is responsible for handling the remote functions and reading the IMU sub-board from the serial terminals.

 ### 32u4 Proto M0
 Currently utilizes a second Feather 32u4 M0 for offloading remaining serial ports for Dome specific controls over serial.

 ### trinket Pro Mini - IMU reader
 IMU locks are the thing of the past

+### ESP32 Huzzah Dome Controller
+Utilizes easy to configure ESPNOW technologies to communicate between body and dome - no more wifi or pairing garbage.

 ## New Features
 The following are the new features that I have added into my drive to make it more usable.
 Feature | Description
 ------- | -----------
 v2 Flywheel | Very low profile (higher than the battery compartment - thus allowing for out of ball testing and weight disbursement.
-Mp3 Qwiic/i2c trigger | Code that drives the custom Mp3 trigger for full sound controls via multi combinations
+DFRobot 0601 | Using the DFRobot Motor Driver 0601 H Bridge Motor driver Mp3 Qwiic/i2c trigger | Code that drives the custom Mp3 trigger for full sound controls via multi combinations